iwane021/SL-Logo-Slider/readme.txt

 * Very simple setting configuration
 * Default setting for logo is 5 slides
-* Fully Responsive
+* Fully responsive
-* Unlimited Slides
+* Unlimited images to uploaded
+* Custom link for each images redirect to another site
 * Custom title for the logo slide
 * Supported in all major browsers
 * Support arrows navigation and dots arrows